 The consumption of non-renewable sources like oil, gas and coal is increasing at an alarming rate.
-The time has finally come to look after some other renewable sources of energy i.e. solar, wind and geothermal energy.
-Although many countries have started utilizing solar energy extensively but still they have to go a long way to exploit this energy to fulfill their daily demand for energy.
-Here are few facts on solar energy that can help you assess the potential of solar energy to meet global requirements.
+The time has finally come to look after some other renewable sources of energy, i.e., solar, wind and geothermal energy.
+Although many countries have started utilizing solar energy extensively, they still have to go a long way to exploit this renewable energy to fulfill their daily demand for energy.

 What is Solar Energy?

 Solar energy refers to energy from the sun.
 The sun has produced energy for billions of years.
 It is the most important source of energy for life forms.
-It is a renewable source of energy unlike non- renewable sources such as fossil fuels.
-Solar energy technologies use the sun’s energy to light homes, produce hot water, heat homes and electricity.
+It is a renewable source of energy, unlike non- renewable sources such as fossil fuels.
+Solar energy technologies use the sun’s energy to light homes, produce hot water, heat homes, as shown in solar tankless water heater reviews and electricity.

-The main benefit of solar energy is that it does not produce any pollutants and is one of the cleanest source of energy.
-It is a renewable source of energy, requires low maintenance and are easy to install.
-The only limitation that solar energy possess is that it cannot be used at night and amount of sunlight that is received on earth is depends on location, time of day, time of year, and weather conditions.
+The main benefit of solar energy is that it does not produce any pollutants and is one of the cleanest sources of energy.
+It is a renewable source of energy, requires low maintenance and is easy to install.
+The only limitation that solar energy possesses is that it cannot be used at night, and the amount of sunlight that is received on earth depends on location, time of day, time of year, and weather conditions.

-Fact 1: Solar energy is a completely free source of energy and it is found in abundance.
-Though the sun is 90 million miles from the earth, it takes less than 10 minutes for light to travel from that much of distance.
+Fact 1: Solar energy is a completely free source of energy, and it is found in abundance.
+Though the sun is 90 million miles from the earth, it takes less than 10 minutes for light to travel from that much distance.

-Fact 2: Solar energy which comprises of radiant heat and light from the sun can be harnessed with some modern technology like photo-voltaic, solar heating, artificial photosynthesis, solar architecture and solar thermal electricity.
+Fact 2: Solar energy which comprises of radiant heat and light from the sun can be harnessed with some modern technology like photovoltaic cells, solar heating, artificial photosynthesis, solar architecture and solar thermal electricity.

-Fact 3: The solar technology can be distinguished into active and passive.
+Fact 3: Solar technology can be distinguished into active and passive.
 Photovoltaic panels and solar thermal collectors which harness solar energy are examples of active solar technology.
-Passive technology includes constructing rooms to improve air circulation, orienting space to favorably use sunlight.
+Passive technology includes constructing rooms to improve air circulation, orienting space to use sunlight favorably.

-Fact 6: Solar energy has also another use.
-By means of photosynthesis, solar energy is converted by green plants into chemical energy which creates the bio mass that makes up the fossil fuels.
+Fact 6: Solar energy also has another use.
+By means of photosynthesis, solar energy is converted into chemical energy by green plants, which creates the biomass that makes up fossil fuels.

 Fact 7: Horticulture and agriculture seek to make the maximum use of solar energy.
-These include techniques like timing of planting cycles and mixing of plant varieties.
-Green houses are also used to convert light into heat to promote year round cultivation of special crops.
+These include techniques like the timing of planting cycles and the mixing of plant varieties.
+Greenhouses are also used to convert light into heat to promote year-round cultivation of special crops.

 Fact 8: Solar powered hot water systems utilize solar energy to heat water.
-In certain areas, 60 to 70% of water used domestically for temperatures as high as 60 degree Celsius can be made available by solar heating.
+In certain areas, 60 to 70% of the water used domestically for temperatures as high as 60 degrees Celsius can be made available by solar heating.

 Fact 9: Solar chimneys are passive solar ventilation systems.
 Shafts connect the interior and exterior of the building.
 The functioning can be improved by glazing and using thermal mass materials.